 The healthier approach is to consider legumes and quinoa as a fiber-rich protein source that helps you feel full throughout the day.
 Did you know that only plant foods contain the so important fiber?
 Click through to learn everything you need to know including how many grams of fiber you need per day: high-fiber foods.

 When talking about fitness rules, I omit using any bans; rather, I encourage healthier eating habits.
 With sugar, it is different.
 Sugar is addictive and it makes you fat.
 Period!
 Eating sugar increases your blood sugar level resulting in a release of insulin.
 To explain it in simple words… the fat hormone insulin transports nutrients to your body’s cells and promotes the storage of fat.

 According to a survey I conducted, processed foods like sweets and a possible sugar addiction are likely one of your BIGGEST struggles when it comes to eating clean and healthy.
-So if you fall into this group and struggle with your belly fat, then you know what to do!
+So if you fall into this group, want to lose weight and struggle with your belly fat, then you know what to do!

 5. Fruits in moderation

 Apart from all the health benefits, fruit also contains sugar.
 And to your body, it is rather indifferent where the sugar is coming from.
 To get your tummy fat under control, limit your fruit consumption to two portions per day.
 Your best choice is high-fiber fruits.

 Vegetables are excellent flat belly foods.
 They are the perfect fruit alternative containing valuable vitamins and fibers and almost no carbohydrates.
 The big exception is potatoes; you should eat potatoes only in moderation.
 Click through for my top 30 high fiber vegetables.

 7. Whole grains in moderation

 Whole grain products (e.g., oats or whole grain bread) are a healthy alternative to white flour products.